ronniechen888/XTAdMobHelper/README.md

 [![License](https://img.shields.io/cocoapods/l/XTAdMobHelper.svg?style=flat)](http://cocoapods.org/pods/XTAdMobHelper)
 [![Platform](https://img.shields.io/cocoapods/p/XTAdMobHelper.svg?style=flat)](http://cocoapods.org/pods/XTAdMobHelper)

+### Haha,it is really cool, you must be interested to integrate ad in your own app.Here is a good news.You can use this library to create Google Admob's banner,intersitial or reward video quickly.Use this library,you only need to write one line code ,then you can make money 😊.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.